serokell/blog-posts/Alex and Happy Part 2/article.md

   | integer     {}
 ```

-Which is may also be represented by the following rules:
+Which may also be represented by the following rules:

 ```text
 %start_parseExp -> exp (0)